 If you want to display links to your social media profiles across the web in a simple but elegant fashion, Simple Social Icons is the plugin to use.
 It’s easy to customize the size, shape, and colors for your brand, and it has options for all the most popular social media sites.

 You want site visitors to share your content with their friends, family, and professional network via social media, right?
-Well the Digg Digg plugin helps them to do just that.
-It is a robust social media sharing tool that has options for all the top social media sites and can be configured to display in multiple locations on your site.
+Well the Scriptless Social Sharing plugin helps them to do just that.
+It is a robust social media sharing tool that has options for all the top social media sites and can be configured to display in multiple locations on your website.

 If you want to see how much traction your content is getting across the social media landscape, then you need Social Metrics Pro.
 It’s a social media analytics plugin that shows you how many times your individual posts and pages have been shared across all the primary networks.
 You can even submit and share yourself, right from within the plugin dashboard!